We treat behavioral health and substance use challenges by offering a full range of outpatient and inpatient services.

 Additional Resources

-Behavioral and mental health issues affect people of all ages and populations, but Native Americans can be at a higher risk.
-Complex and interrelated risk factors contribute to higher rates of suicide among Native Americans.
-Risk factors include mental health disorders, substance abuse, intergenerational trauma, and community-wide issues.
+Behavioral and mental health issues affect people of all ages and populations.
+However, complex and interrelated risk factors contribute to higher rates of suicide among Native Americans.
+Risk factors include mental health and substance use disorders, intergenerational trauma, and community-wide issues.
 If you or someone you know needs immediate help, please reach out to one of the crisis and emergency lines to speak with someone:

 Your Title Goes Here